Leasburg in Caswell County, North Carolina — The American South (South Atlantic)

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
 Solomon Lea (approx. 0.2 miles away); Griers Presbyterian Church (approx. 5˝ miles away); Red House Church (approx. 7.1 miles away); Archibald Debow Murphey ca. 1777 - 1832 (approx. 7.1 miles away); Stephen Dodson Ramseur (approx. 8.6 miles away); William L. Poteat (approx. 8.7 miles away); Romulus M. Saunders (approx. 9.9 miles away); Caswell Courthouse (approx. 10.3 miles away).

 Also see . . .
 Biographical Sketch of Jacob Thompson (1810-1885).
 (Submitted on May 6, 2009, by Caswell County Historical Association of Yanceyville, North Carolina.)

 Additional keywords.
 Caswell County, University of North Carolina, Lawyer

 Categories. • Government • War, US Civil •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on May 6, 2009, by Caswell County Historical Association of Yanceyville, North Carolina.
-This page has been viewed 1,047 times since then and 33 times this year.
+This page has been viewed 1,050 times since then.
 Photo 1. submitted on May 6, 2009, by Caswell County Historical Association of Yanceyville, North Carolina. • Craig Swain was the editor who published this page.